Madisonville Miners: Today

 In 2012, the "Madisonville Miners" moniker was revived by a summer collegiate baseball team, hosted in Madisonville.
 The franchise is a member of the Ohio Valley League, playing at Elmer Kelley Stadium within the Madisonville City Park.

 The ballpark

 The Madisonville Miners played home minor league home games at Madisonville City Park.
 The ballpark was within the confines of the 200 acre City Park and was known as initially Municipal Park Stadium.
-Still in use today, the ballpark became known as "Elmer Kelley Stadium," in 1971 and was built in 1941 as a WPA project.
+Still in use today, the ballpark became known as "Elmer Kelley Stadium," in 1976 and was built in 1941 as a WPA project.
+Kelley, who died at the age of 55 in 1973, was the former sports editor and advertising manager of the Madisonville Messenger newspaper.
 Still in use today as a public park, the park itself features a golf course, municipal swimming pool, lakes and other amenities.
 The ballpark hosts the collegiate summer baseball Madisonville Miners team and North Hopkins High School teams and underwent improvements in 2017.